-Microsoft’s M12 has recently announced the launch of the Female Founders Competition, a startup initiative aimed at rewarding startup companies founded by women.
+Microsoft’s M12 has recently announced the launch of the Global Competition for Female Founders, a startup initiative aimed at rewarding startup companies founded by women.
 It will not only identify top female talent within the startup industry but also seek to accelerate venture capital funding for companies headed by women entrepreneurs across the globe.

 According to recent studies, it has been proven that female entrepreneurs receive a significantly less amount of funding within the venture capital community, with figures pointing to only 2.2% of the total amount of funds invested in startups.
 Ironically, some studies have demonstrated that female-founded companies deliver higher-than-average returns.

 The competition will strive to raise awareness for the companies of both finalists and winners in hopes of attracting future funding.

 The program, which is accepting applications through Sept.
 30, 2018, is open to companies across the U.S., Mexico, Canada, Europe, and Israel.